skrtks/minishell/README.md

 # Wait, process termination.
 Good to know:
-- pid_t is data type with a signed integer type which is capable of representing a process ID.
+- pid_t is a data type with a signed integer type which is capable of representing a process ID.

 ### wait():
 Usage: _pid_t wait(int *stat_loc);_